onlyhayam/z-search/docs/README.md

 # Z-search
-A search engine that gives choices.
+A search engine that actually gives choices.